College of North West London: History

 CNWL can trace it roots back to 1891, and the formation of Willesden Polytechnic, on the site of its former campus in Kilburn.

 From 1893, the Willesden committee for technical education organized classes in Willesden Town Hall.
 In 1896 Middlesex County Council bought the St. Lawrence institute in Priory Park Road, and by 1898 The Willesden Polytechnic was formed, with 1,571 students.
 A new building was developed for the polytechnic, opening in 1904 on Glengall Road, Kilburn.
-As World War I took a toll on the male working-class population, the polytechnic offered a course in 1917 to women between the ages of 18 to 35 in light woodwork for aeroplane components.
+As World War I took a toll on the male working-class population, the polytechnic offered a course in 1917 to women between the ages of 18 and 35 in light woodwork for aeroplane components.

 From 1932, Middlesex County Council undertook a large development in Willesden, and in 1934 split the polytechnic into Kilburn Polytechnic (on the original site), and the new Willesden College of Technology.
 By 1934, the original St. Lawrence Institute building had been demolished, and replaced by the present four-storey block.
 By 1978 there were 1,400 full-time and 4,500 part-time enrolments.

 Willesden College of Technology opened in Denzil Road in 1934, to provide the technical courses originally provided by the polytechnic, including the schools of art and building.
 In 1964 the college took over the buildings of Dudden Hill Lane school.
 The art school closed in 1959, and in 1969 the school of building amalgamated with other schools to form Swaminarayan School Sladebrook High School.
 There were 8,000 enrolments in 1978.

 In 1991, the sites again merged, to become the College of North West London (CNWL).

 In 2017, CNWL merged with the City of Westminster College to create the United Colleges Group.